lukkeutgens/Homelab/Research/proxmox-learning.md

 Users are linked to realms in Proxmox.
 Pam-users are root users, so use this as little as possible.
 Setup normal Proxmox users with the necessary permissions they need.
 Also link them with an AIM-service (Access & Identity Management) for best practices.

 ### Notes from Tutorials
-- Standard there are 2 Realms (A realm is a security domain to separete users across systems):
+- Standard there are 2 Realms (A realm is a security domain to seperate users across systems):
   - **Linux PAM (Plug-in Authentication Module) standard authentication** : Linux login and authentication system.
 PAM is not synced across clusters.
 The default root user sits in PAM.
 Passwords need to be locally managed on these systems.
   - **Proxmox VE authentication server** : Proxmox own login system.
 Works best if you have multiple Proxmox systems because it's synced across clusters.
 - You can add the following realms to Proxmox: